iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.0.0 (203758)/report.md

 > Satisfactory Once learned<br> :date: __2021-02-21 11:38:47__

-> I updated the app yesterday morning and tried to check in to a restaurant I opened the app tried to scan it and it done nothing was working fine till i updated it Saturday morning<br> :date: __2021-02-21 04:31:37__

 > Can be a bit temperamental but generally works well.<br> :date: __2021-02-20 03:17:49__

-> Waste of time<br> :date: __2021-02-19 06:26:34__

 > Great<br> :date: __2021-02-17 23:16:12__